reysonbarros/linuxtips-descomplicando-k8s/README.md

 Goal: Create pod using kubectl
 > Perform the commands below inside day-1 folder

 ### Step 1 - Create the manifest file
 ```
 kubectl run nginx-giropops --image nginx --port 80 --dry-run=client -o yaml > pod.yaml
 ```
-Note: If the manisfest file already exists you can skip this step.
+> If the manisfest file already exists you can skip this step.

 ### Step 2 - Remove the following lines from manisfest
 creationTimestamp: null